Mathrys83/Adventure.Land/README.md

 - Auto-move to the designated farming spot, over several maps / continents.
 - Auto-Farm designated monsters
 - New: Multi-monster farming!
 Designate multiple monsters to be farmed.
 Your characters will then farm several different monsters per day (in addition to their hunting quests).
+- NEW: Farm Event-Monsters!
+(Only tested with wabbit [Easter-Event])
 - Auto-use potions (health & mana)
 - Auto-Kite enemies.
 (All characters I use (Mage, Priest, Ranger) are ranged characters.)
 - Two Kiting-Modes (Walk backwards / circle around the target)